K1297/Blockwave/README.md

 ```
 ## Usage

-*☆ sign in with ethereum wallet by clicking on the "sign in with ethereum " button.
+*   sign in with ethereum wallet by clicking on the "sign in with ethereum " button.
-*☆ upload a post picture by clicking on the "post" button and selecting a picture
+*   upload a post picture by clicking on the "post" button and selecting a picture
  from your local file system.
-*☆ your post will be associated with your ethereum wallet address
+*  your post will be associated with your ethereum wallet address
 and in **Sanity studio.**
-*☆ users can browse posts , make payments to influencers
+*  users can browse posts , make payments to influencers
 and **mint NFTs** associated with their account for their profile pictures.

 ## Features
+*  user authentication with Metamask Wallet.
+*  nft minting .
+*  event ticketing page to buy tickets for events.

 ## Smart Contract Documentation